tabcat/dynamic-content/ARTICLE.md

 <img src="https://raw.githubusercontent.com/tabcat/dynamic-content/master/.assets/dynamic-content-diagram.png" width="333">

 ---
-> **The Merkle-DAG structure of IPFS enables traversing only the necessary pieces of content.**
+> **The Merkle-DAG structure of IPFS enables traversing only the necessary pieces of content.
+Without this property, replication over the immutable data would not be realistic.**
 ---

 ### Dynamic-Content IDs